mstrk/blog/_posts/js-dont-block-the-event-loop.md

 ## Call stack and Web APIs

-The call stack is where all our functions will be stacked as the name implies and executed in a orderly fashion of last in, first out.
+The call stack is where all our functions will be stacked as the name implies and executed in orderly fashion of last in, first out.
 Being the return value of the executed function available in the scope of the caller function.

 With that in mind we can assume the following output from a function composition